 When it’s best to sell your house instead of renting it

 Here’s when it may be best to sell your home

 Although there are ways to come up with a down payment and buy another home before selling the old one, it doesn’t work in all situations.
 Even if the down payment isn’t an issue, perhaps you find the after-tax cash flows don’t work or aren’t worth the hassle and risk of keeping the property.

 If you can avoid plowing all of the proceeds from the sale of your home into your next property, the windfall could make a meaningful impact on your other goals.
 Consider getting caught up on your retirement savings by putting the proceeds in a brokerage account or funding the kids’ 529 college savings plans.

-- Cut your losses: Homebuyers who have been underwater in their house may be eager to jump at the chance to break even.
+Homebuyers who have been underwater in their house may be eager to jump at the chance to break even.
 Another reason could be the condition of the property.
 Cars aren’t the only thing that can turn out to be a lemon.
 If the property was a money pit while you were living there, it may only get worse when rented.
-Maybe you were willing to shower at the gym for a week or two while you wait for the new hot water heater to be installed, but your tenant won’t be quite as sympathetic.
+Maybe you were willing to shower at the gym while you wait for a new hot water heater, but your tenant won’t be so agreeable.

 Avoid paying tax on the gain from the sale of your home